sofean-mso/DeepL4Patent/README.md

 Currently the repository contains three examples:

-1. Multi-class Patent Classification with multichannel inputs (https://github.com/sofean-mso/DeepL4Patent/blob/master/Deep4Patent%20Pipeline%20for%20Multi-class%20Patent%20Classification.ipynb): The Main IPC code is used as a label for the patent document
+1. [Multi-class Patent Classification with multichannel inputs](https://github.com/sofean-mso/DeepL4Patent/blob/master/Deep4Patent%20Pipeline%20for%20Multi-class%20Patent%20Classification.ipynb): The Main IPC code is used as a label for the patent document

-2. Multi-label Patent Classification with multichannel inputs: The full IPC codes are used as a label for the patent document
+2. [Multi-label Patent Classification with multichannel inputs](https://github.com/sofean-mso/DeepL4Patent/blob/master/Deep4Patent%20Pipeline%20for%20Multi-label%20Patent%20Classification.ipynb): The full IPC codes are used as a label for the patent document

 3. Multi-class Patent Classification with a single channel input